aqsak1/aqsak1/README.md

-- 👋 Hi, I’m @aqsak1 - A Coding Enthusiast.
+- 👋 Hello, this is Aqsa Khan (aqsak1) - A Coding Enthusiast.
 - 👀 I’m interested in open source contribution and coding.
 I know HTML CSS
 - 🌱 I’m currently learning java and Data structures and Algorithm.
 - 💞️ I'm a student who is passionate about learning new technologies.